 “By which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.”

+We are not trying to escape, but we escaped.
 The Greek indicates that we escaped in principle, not practice.
-We escaped by positional truth.
-We are not trying to escape but we escaped.
+We fled by positional truth.

 God delivered us from the world by coming to know Christ personally.

-In principle, the Holy Spirit indwells us but the filling of the Holy Spirit means that the Holy Spirit must control our lives.
-One is principle and the other is experience.
-How does your experience line up with principle?
+In principle, the Holy Spirit indwells us, but the filling of the Holy Spirit means that the Spirit must control our lives.
+One is the principle, and the other is the application to experience.
+How does your experience line up with the principle?
 Some of you have not escaped in practice.

-Ro 6:6 “Knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.”
+Ro 6:6, “Knowing this, that our old man was crucified with Him, that the body of sin might be done away with [rendered inoperative], that we should no longer be slaves of sin.”

 Personal sin is our sin capacity expressing itself in experience.
-When the sin capacity controls the Christian, the Bible calls this carnality (Ro 7:14; 1 Co 3:1-3).
+When the sin capacity controls the Christian, the Bible calls this carnality (Ro 7:14).
 He reverts to living by spiritual death (Ro 5:12)!
 The source of the sin capacity is spiritual death.
-Spiritual death is death toward God.
+Spiritual death is death toward fellowship with God.

 We escaped from the sin capacity in principle when Jesus died on the cross.

-We escape from the sin capacity in practice when we apply the principle to practice.
-A person goes to medical school then later specializes in surgery.
+We escape from the sin capacity in practice when we apply the principle to experience.
+A person goes to medical school and then later specializes in surgery.
 He now has the credentials to operate on human beings.
 We place confidence in the principle of this training.
-None of us would want a butcher take out our appendix even if he previously did take out the appendix of a horse!
+None of us would want a butcher to take out our appendix, even if he previously did take out the appendix of a horse!
 I have no beef against butchers.
-They have their place, but I would not want to have a butcher operate on me.
+They have their place, but I would not want a butcher to operate on me.
 We escaped the sin capacity in principle, not practice.
 We escaped from the capacity in principle by Christ’s death.
-We escape from the sin capacity’s power when live by the power of the Holy Spirit.
+We flee from the sin capacity’s power when we live by the power of the Holy Spirit.

-- The sin that we do not judge, Christ will judge at the Judgment Seat of Christ and reward us accordingly, 1 Co 3:11-16.
+Christ will judge the sin we do not judge at the Judgment Seat of Christ and reward us accordingly, 1 Co 3:11-16.